Demotion: dealing with the elephant in the room

 In a business capacity, it’s the lowering of an employee down the organisations’ hierarchy.

-It can lead to a great many things: the pride of the employee being damaged, a loss of privilege, depreciation in salary, embarrassment, legal allegations, none of which are particularly enlightening.
+It can lead to a great many things: the pride of the employee being damaged, a loss of privilege, depreciation in salary, loss of salary extras, embarrassment, legal allegations, none of which are particularly enlightening.
 This is why a demotion should only be applied sparingly.

 Demotion can be a sensitive and degrading topic.
 However, there are ways to handle it with dignity and care.
 We’re going to outline them here, but they should also be outlined in your dignity at work policy.

 Demotions are generally enforced when a business wants to keep a particular employee, but not in the position they're in.
 Unlike a promotion though, a demotion reduces their responsibility responsibility - and not in a good way.